afourney/aprstastic/README.md

 > Legal operation of this software requires an amateur radio license and a valid call sign.

 > [!NOTE]
-> Code contributions are welcomed and appreciated.
+> Star this repo to follow our progress!
+This code is under active development, and contributions are both welcomed and appreciated.
 See [CONTRIBUTING.md](https://github.com/afourney/aprstastic/blob/main/CONTRIBUTING.md) for details.

 ## New!

 :fire: 2-minute [YouTube demo](https://www.youtube.com/watch?v=qUvpZUwl-cY)

-:fire: Basic position beacons now supported (lat, lon, timestamp)

 :fire: Over-the-air discovery and registration now supported.
 See image below.

-:fire: Registrations are now (optionally) beaconed to [MESHID-01](https://aprs.fi/?c=message&call=MESHID-01) to facilitate a global roaming profile.
+:fire: Call sign registrations are now (optionally) beaconed to [MESHID-01](https://aprs.fi/?c=message&call=MESHID-01) to facilitate a global roaming profile.

-:fire: Design doc and future plans: [DESIGN.md](https://github.com/afourney/aprstastic/blob/main/DESIGN.md)

 ## Introduction